 This week’s summit is a chance for the host nation to showcase 20 years of economic reforms.

-Congress is expected to give the bill a second look by December.
+Congress is expected to give the bill a second look in December.

-Indonesia is the world’s most populous Muslim nation and many people there are angry at US policies in Iraq and towards the Islamic world in general.
+Indonesia is the world’s most populous Muslim nation and in recent years has been the scene for large demonstrations against US policy in Iraq and the wider Muslim world.

 Organisers of the Bogor rally said they wanted to demonstrate a different face of Indonesia.

 “We are obligated to receive our guests properly,” said rally leader Unitaryo, who said his group is not affiliated to any religious or political party.

 “As a cultured nation, we have manners and any visitor should be treated like a guest.”